Buch, Englisch, 244 Seiten, Format (B × H): 156 mm x 234 mm

 Weitere Infos & Material

 Introduction MBOs in Japan: An Overview and Analytical Perspective 1.
-Motivations for Going Private: Comparative Analysis of MBOs and Wholly Owned Subsidiaries 2.
+Motivations for Going-private: Comparative Analysis of MBOs and Wholly Owned Subsidiaries 2.
 Heterogeneity of Going Private MBOs: Motivation, Takeover Premium, and Exit 3.
-With which Companies Do Buyout Funds Engage in MBO?
+With Which Companies Do Buy-out Funds Engage in MBO?
 4. MBO and Performance Improvement 5.
 MBOs and Accounting Manipulation: Takeover Structures and Discretionary Accruals 6.
 Fairness Measures and Minority Interests 7.
 MBOs as a Tool for Corporate Restructuring 8.
 Sale of Subsidiaries by MBO and Stock Market Valuation 9.
 End of Chapter MBOs and Japanese Companies